cogentcore/core/text/textcore/README.md

 * List scrolling is not making it to the bottom of the list/table: Update() does it but other stuff doesn't.
 Just need one Update to make it work.

-* textfield end of line is not good.

 * tweak underlining on web? looks strange (not far down enough)

 * on web: Circular and semicircular meters render incorrectly